samalvarez98/AmazonSales_report_India/README.md

 Deliverable
 ---
 A Tableau dashboard that provides a series of graphs, tables, and maps with key insights that tell a narrative of a broad panorama of Amazon shoppers in India.

+Results
+---
+The results showed that states such as Delhi and Rajasthan had the highest number of orders from the data analyzed.
+Additionally, Delhi was the region where more clothing items were shipped, having a higher total of items shipped than the total of the other northern states combined.
+Amazon can expect to continue having a high demand in regions such as Dehli, Rajasthan, and Punjab.
+However, its sales might be below the highest point reached in April 2022.
+Another important finding was that in item categories, the "set" was the number 1 item order, indicating its high popularity among customers.